 #1.
 Login to your WordPress Dashboard

-If you’re not sure how, type in: http://yoursite.com/wp-admin (replace “yoursite” with your domain).
+If you’re not sure how, type http://yoursite.com/wp-admin (replace “yoursite” with your domain) in your browser.

 This is what the WordPress dashboard looks like:

-Everything is neatly labelled.
+Everything is neatly labeled.
 If you’re feeling a bit overwhelmed, don’t sweat it – I’m going to show you where to go next.

 #2.
 Access Free Themes

 Navigate to Appearance> Themes.
 As I said earlier, WordPress comes with basic themes pre-installed.
 Those are “Twenty Sixteen”, “Twenty Fifteen” and “Twenty Fourteen”.
 To add a new theme click on “Add new” as shown on screenshot.

 Once you click on “Add now” button, you will be redirected to a page (see below screenshot for reference) where you get access to 4000+ Free Themes.